 This Spring Term, the Royal Drawing School continues its series of Creative Conversations; online dialogues between artists, curators and writers.
 Curated by Dr Claudia Tobin, lectures are held Wednesday evenings live on Zoom.

 In 17th-century Europe, at a time when women artists were not easily accepted, Artemisia Gentileschi was exceptional.
 She challenged conventions and defied expectations to become a successful artist and one of the greatest storytellers of her time.

-Letizia Treves is curator of the National Gallery’s Artemisia exhibition, which includes some of the artist’s best-known paintings as well as recently discovered works, such as the Gallery’s recently acquired Self Portrait as Saint Catherine of Alexandria.
+Letizia Treves curated The National Gallery’s Artemisia exhibition, which included some of the artist’s best-known paintings as well as recently discovered works, such as the Gallery’s acquisition of Self Portrait as Saint Catherine of Alexandria.
 Letizia will discuss Artemisia's life and work with artist Catherine Goodman, exploring what it means to be a woman artist from the seventeenth century to the present.